University of Kansas School of Business

 - March 1 for summer and fall programs.

-- Name, location and dates of your study abroad program.
+- Cover page detailing your name, location and dates of your study abroad program.

 *Students who have qualified for Financial Aid and demonstrated significant financial need, especially unmet need, will possibly be eligible for larger awards.
 Students who study a foreign language may also be eligible for larger awards.
 Students participating in certain programs in non-traditional study abroad locations may be eligible for larger awards.
 Recipients of scholarships awarded by the KU School of Business are required to write a thank you note to the sponsoring organization or individual of the scholarship.
 Business minors are not eligible for KU School of Business Study Abroad scholarships.